SleepyBag/polybar-i3-workspace-windows/README.md

-# Polybar i3 windows script
+# Polybar i3 workspace windows script

+This project is a fork of (polybar-i3-windows)[https://github.com/meelkor/polybar-i3-windows].

+The functions are the same (polybar-i3-windows)[https://github.com/meelkor/polybar-i3-windows], but only show the windows in current workspace.

+The following is the README file of (polybar-i3-windows)[https://github.com/meelkor/polybar-i3-windows].

 Miss windows-like list of all windows in your taskbar?